MicrosoftDocs/azure-devops-docs/docs/pipelines/process/deployment-jobs.md

 `preDeploy`: Used to run steps that initialize resources before application deployment starts.

 `deploy`: Used to run steps that deploy your application.
 Download artifact task will be auto injected only in the `deploy` hook for deployment jobs.
-To stop downloading artifacts, use `- download: none`
+To stop downloading artifacts, use `- download: none` or choose specific artifacts to download by specifying [Download Pipeline Artifact task](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema#download).

 `routeTraffic`: Used to run steps that serve the traffic to the updated version.